• Skip to primary navigation

 To make the pork bolognese, start by heating olive oil in a large fry pan.
 Add the garlic, minced pork, salt and pepper.
 Using high heat, cook till the meat is browned, breaking up any clumps as you go.

-Once the pork is cooked, you then add the tomato passata, diced tomatoes, tomato paste, Worcestershire sauce, dried onion and Italian herbs.
+Once the pork is cooked, start to create the Italian sauce.
+Do this by adding the tomato passata, diced tomatoes, tomato paste, Worcestershire sauce, dried onion and Italian herbs to the pan.
 Give these a stir to consistently combine, then reduce the heat from high to low.
 Allow the dish to simmer (gently bubble away) for 15 minutes.
 The simmering process allows the sauce to thicken and reduces liquid from the pan.

-It is not essential to stir it during this time, but if you are nearby in the kitchen, you can give it a stir or 2.
-This is also a good time to cook pasta if you want to pair the bolognese with spaghetti, fettuccini or your favourite cooked pasta.
+It is not essential to stir it during this time, but if you are nearby in the kitchen, you can give it a stir or 2 using a wooden spoon.
+This is also a good time to cook pasta if you want to pair the bolognese meat sauce with spaghetti, fettuccini or your favourite cooked pasta.

 You can't have Italian food without garlic bread, right?
 So try pairing this easy pork bolognese with the Garlic Pizza Bread, Turkish Garlic Bread or Ciabatta Garlic Bread.
 Each are great choices and full of flavour.